Makefile

 State Lock Issues

-If Terraform state is locked:
+If Terraform state is locked, you can force unlock it:

 # Force unlock (use carefully)